top of page

 | Log-Periodic | Moderate (6-10 dBi) | Wide | Medium | Directional | Moderate |

-Rhombic antennas offer higher gain and wider bandwidth than many common HF antennas but require more space.
+Rhombic antennas offer higher gain and wider bandwidth than most common HF antennas but require more space.
 Yagi antennas provide good gain with smaller size but cover narrower frequency ranges.
 Dipoles are simple and small but lack directionality and gain.

 Tips for Building and Using Rhombic HF Antennas